II. Disability Accommodations and Support Services Policy

 - E. Reviews and Decisions of Appeals

-A. The Office of Disability and Support Services
+A. The Office for Accessibility and Educational Opportunity

-The role of the Director of Disability and Support Services is to evaluate requests for accommodations and services based on the needs of self-identified students, faculty or staff members with disabilities, and to coordinate accommodations, auxiliary aids and services with appropriate college personnel.
+The role of the Director of Office for Accessibility and Educational Opportunity is to evaluate requests for accommodations and services based on the needs of self-identified students, faculty or staff members with disabilities, and to coordinate accommodations, auxiliary aids and services with appropriate college personnel.
 To ensure the provision of reasonable and effective accommodations, individuals must provide documentation of their disability or disabilities by an appropriate professional.
-Individuals with disabilities must also provide the Director of Disability and Support Services sufficient time to evaluate the request, to determine the appropriate course of action, and to implement appropriate accommodations and support services.
+Individuals with disabilities must also provide the Director of Office for Accessibility and Educational Opportunity sufficient time to evaluate the request, to determine the appropriate course of action, and to implement appropriate accommodations and support services.

 While the accommodation preference of the individual with the disability will be taken into consideration, Vassar College is not required to provide the preferred accommodation as long as the alternative accommodation is reasonable, effective and provides equal access.
 Vassar College is not responsible for providing services of a personal nature, or for providing prescribed devices or services.
 Because college and departmental requirements are implemented for sound pedagogic and academic reasons, it is not the policy of the college to waive requirements.
-Students in need of modifications to their academic program may petition the Committee on Leaves and Privileges, in consultation with the Office of Disability and Support Services, for academic modifications.
+Students in need of modifications to their academic program may petition the Committee on Leaves and Privileges, in consultation with the Office of Office for Accessibility and Educational Opportunity, for academic modifications.

-Requests for accommodations and auxiliary aids and services involve evaluation of the following criteria by the Director of Disability and Support Services and other Vassar faculty, administration, or staff, as appropriate:
+Requests for accommodations and auxiliary aids and services involve evaluation of the following criteria by the Director of Office for Accessibility and Educational Opportunity and other Vassar faculty, administration, or staff, as appropriate:

 whether the person meets the criteria for being otherwise qualified as an individual with a disability under the ADA and Section 504;